minxinping0105/archipelago-hotstuff/README.md

 - **claim4**: A geo-distributed deployment increases latencies, but Archipelago’s peak throughput remains similar to a single datacenter setting.

-> :warning: The idea of "scale up" may be confused in our submission version.
+> :warning: The idea of "scale up" may be confusing in our submission version.
 Several reviewers have given us feedback and we will revise our writing.

 ### Validating claim1

-> :warning: The could instance we used for our submission were deleted by Azure.
+> :warning: The cloud instance we used for our submission were deleted by Azure.
 We are using a similar instance for revision now and here are the numbers on this instance.
 They are similar but not completely the same as our Figure 4 in the submission.

 |                             | throughput | latency | validation |
 |-----------------------------|------------|---------|------------|